 How to choose the best USB drive for you

-When buying USB drives, you’ll want to focus first on storage.
-If you have a large number of files, videos, or songs you want to carry around with you on a device, getting a USB drive with at least 64GB is critical, and many go up to 256GB or more.
-If you're more concerned about getting a cheap USB drive for carrying fewer files, you can probably get by with 16GB or 32B.
+When buying a USB flash drive, you’ll want to focus on storage first.
+If you have a large number of files, videos, or songs you want to carry around with you, getting a USB drive with at least 64GB is critical.
+Most USB flash drives go up to 256GB and a few now have 1TB versions.

 Another factor to consider is design.
-USB drives aren’t the sexiest of devices, but they come in a variety of shapes and sizes.
-In terms of durability, look for USB drives that have shock-proof designs, waterproof-designs, and other features that limit chances of your drive being damaged.
+Flash drives aren’t the hottest or coolest devices but they come in a variety of shapes and sizes.
+In terms of durability, look for USB drives with shock-proof or waterproof designs and other features that limit the chances of your drive being damaged.

 Last but not least, check the warranty on a USB flash drive; a lifetime warranty is preferred but 5 years is a decent fallback option.

 USB types explained